 Marc Elrich for County Executive Re-election Campaign Announces Rep. Jamie Raskin's Support

-I'm voting for Marc Elrich...there are two kinds of politicians.
+There are two kinds of politicians out there.
 There are power politicians and there are justice politicians.
-Marc Elrich has always been the quintessential justice politician.”ROCKVILLE, MD, USA, July 18, 2022 /EINPresswire.com/ -- Endorsement News - Rep. Jamie Raskin endorses Montgomery County Executive Marc Elrich for re-election
+Marc Elrich has always been the quintessential justice politician”ROCKVILLE, MARYLAND, USA, July 18, 2022 /EINPresswire.com/ -- Endorsement News - Rep. Jamie Raskin endorses Montgomery County Executive Marc Elrich for re-election

 — Congressman Jamie Raskin

-On July 16, the Marc Elrich for County Executive re-election campaign announced the vote and support from Congressman Jamie Raskin (CD-08) of County Executive Marc Elrich’s bid for re-election.
+Marc Elrich for County Executive campaign announced the vote and support from Congressman Jamie Raskin (CD-08) of County Executive Marc Elrich’s bid for re-election.

 “I had quite a week defending democracy against the coups, and the insurrections, the political violence, and the attempt to usurp the will of the people,” said Raskin, stopping by a GOTV canvass “So I thought I would just swing by to tell everybody that I'm voting for Marc Elrich who is making democracy work here in Montgomery County”.